tilek/random/principles/general/happiness.md

 - Notice your own anxiety and analyze it rather than simply acting based on it

 - Try psychotherapy with several psychotherapists (it could last forever with some methodologies)

+- Surround yourself with people you love and who love you: family / relatives, friends, life partner / spouse

+- Find a handful of great close friends.
+Build and maintain great friendships with them